kxz167/csds373-ariac_comp/README.md

 Phase 3 and Phase 4 were not tagged as we were already in the required sophisticated environment.
 Notes:
 1) The camera is used as the reference frame for placing the tools on the tray, but it is functional.
-2) We sleep the program as soon as the arm aborts in order to avoid the abort propagation.
+2) The program goes on sleep as soon as the arm aborts in order to avoid the abort propagation.
-3)

 ### Block Diagram: